Early stages of collective cell invasion: Biomechanics: Dynamics of Cells on a Substrate: Durotaxis

 where $\beta$ is the steepness of the sigmoid.
-In extension, $g=1$ in Eq.~\eqref{eq6}, we use the value $E_\theta$ of the target pixel $\mathbf{x}'$, whereas we use the value $E_\theta$ of the source pixel $\mathbf{x}$ in retraction, $g=-1$ in Eq.~\eqref{eq6}.
-This symmetry extension-retraction keeps the cohesion of the cells.
-Notice that the force vector in Eq.~\eqref{eq1} changes the energy in Eq.~\eqref{eq6} through its influence on the strain tensor that also modifies the substrate stiffness.
-The strain-driven energy change of Eq.~\eqref{eq3} entering the Monte Carlo step is the effective force that moves the cells.
+In Eq.~\eqref{eq6}, we use the strain value of the target pixel $\mathbf{x}'$ in extension, and that of the source pixel $\mathbf{x}$ in retraction.
+This extension-retraction symmetry keeps the cohesion of the cells.
+The force vector in Eq.~\eqref{eq1} changes the energy Eq.~\eqref{eq6} through the strain tensor that also modifies the substrate stiffness.
+The strain-driven energy change entering the Monte Carlo time step (MCTS) is the effective force moving the cells.

-The parameter values we use agree with the methodology outlined in~\cite{vanOers}.
 The two-dimensional computational domain (substrate) is defined by its size in pixels, with $NV_x$ and $NV_y$ representing the number of pixels along each side.
 Each pixel corresponds to a physical size of $dx=2.5\mu m$ resulting in domain dimensions $Lx = NV_x \cdot dx$ and $Ly = NV_y \cdot dx$.
 In this section, we set $NV_x = NV_y = 300$, which gives a domain size of $750 \mu$m $\times$ $750 \mu$m.
-The parameter values listed in Table \ref{t1} are compatible with those in Ref.~\cite{vanOers} and capture the qualitative behavior of the system while ensuring numerical stability and consistency with experimental observations.
-We have included a reference adhesion parameter $J_\text{ref}$ indicative of the adhesion moduli for the different cell phenotypes.
+The parameter values listed in Table \ref{t1} are compatible with those in Ref.~\cite{vanOers}, capture the qualitative behavior of the system and ensure numerical stability and consistency with experimental observations.
+The reference adhesion parameter $J_\text{ref}$ is representative of the adhesion moduli for the different cell phenotypes.